 For brewed coffee including cold brew, as the drink becomes rancid, it loses its aroma and flavors and the resulting stale coffee is bland and can have some woody notes.

-For coffee beans and grounds, there three ways to tell if they are stale
+For coffee beans and ground coffee, there are three ways to tell if they are stale

 - Observing the physical attributes (color, dryness, and smell) of the beans/grounds